 - Total 96 hours academic and 70 or 100 hours of supervision.

-The Summer Institute and Seminars
+Summer Institute and Seminar

-The summer institute is designed to take the students from an understanding of drive theory through object relations theroy and technique with an emphasis on the contemporary importance of the work of both Donald Winnicott and Wilfred Bion, and on to the contemporary object-relations/intersubjective approach.
+The summer institute is designed to take the students from an understanding of drive theory through object relations theory and technique with an emphasis on the contemporary importance of the work of both Donald Winnicott and Wilfred Bion, and on to the contemporary object-relations/intersubjective approach.
 The emphasis will be on understanding the theory and technique of working with both developmental and event-based trauma.

 In the summer institute and in the seminars, we will be working toward the development of the therapeutic skill of thinking concretely and symbolically at the same time.
 That is the skill of thinking that underlies the capacity to develop and maintain an analytic sensitivity no matter the frequency or duration of treatment and no matter the disruptions in the frame.
 The seminar assignments will be heavily weighted with readings from the recent literature paired with classical texts: Winnicott with Ogden, Bion with Ferro, Klein with Steiner, and Bion with Adrienne Harris, for example.